cubeworx/mcbe-server/README.md

 CubeWorx Minecraft Bedrock Edition Server Image
 ==============

 This image is a self-contained Minecraft Bedrock Edition Server with support for add-ons.
-The image can be used standalone or combined with mcbe-announce to host multiple games on the same server.
+It is intended for use in the upcoming CubeWork ecosystem but is also being provided for use in the Minecraft community.
+The image can be used standalone or combined with [manymine](https://hub.docker.com/r/illiteratealliterator/manymine) to host multiple games on the same server.

 ## Quickstart